docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 Calico deployment installed is fully supported, with Docker Support providing guidance on the [CNI components](https://github.com/projectcalico/cni-plugin).

-At install time, the Universal Control Plane can be configured to not install the Calico CNI Plugin, allowing Platform Operators to install alternative CNI plugins post installation to support alternative use cases.
-In this model all Universal Control Plane components are still fully supported by Docker Support, however for guidance and support on the 3rd party CNI components, the platform operator will need to contact that 3rd party.
+At install time, the Universal Control Plane can be configured to install alternative CNI plugin by Platform Operators to support alternative use cases.
+The alternative CNI plugin is certified by Docker and its partners, and published on Docker Hub.
+Universal Control Plane components are still fully supported by Docker Support and respective partner support.
+Docker will provide pointers to basic configuration, however for additional guidance on managing 3rd party CNI components, the platform operator will need to partner documentation or contact that 3rd party.

 ## Installing a Unmanaged CNI Plugin on Docker UCP